 FREQUENTLY ASKED QUESTIONS

 DITI (or digital infrared thermal imaging/thermography) is an imaging technique for measuring and displaying body temperature.
-It is a key diagnostic tool in the detection of disease, injury and infection.
+It is a key diagnostic tool in the detection of breast disease, injury and infection.
 There is a high degree of thermal symmetry in a normal healthy body.
-Subtle abnormal thernal assymetries can be easily identified that may be attributed to pathology or dysfunction.
+Subtle abnormal thermal asymmetries can be easily identified that may be attributed to pathology or dysfunction.
 DITI relies on the principle that all objects at a temperature above absolute zero radiate infrared energy.
-The amount of radiation emitted is a function of the body's physiology.
+The amount of radiation emitted is a function of the body’s physiology.
 Our DITI camera captures and records this energy and converts it to a digital image called a thermogram that is saved for analysis and archiving.

 No. We see patients who are self referred or referred from their doctor.

-Preparing for your exam is simple yet crucial to the accuracy of the results.
+Preparing for your thermography breast exam is simple yet crucial to the accuracy of the results.
 For thermography results to be accurate, do not have any physical therapy, massage, electromyography or chiropractic work the same day as your appointment.
 Do not consume any caffeine 3 hours before your appointment.
 Do not smoke or participate in vigorous exercise 2 hours before your appointment.
-Do not use any lotions, liniments or creams the day of your scan, including perfume and cologne.
+Do not use any lotions, ointments or creams the day of your scan, including perfume and cologne.
 Avoid strong sunlight exposure the day of your appointment and do not have an existing sunburn.
 All jewelry will be removed for scans.
 Long hair should be worn up.
 A detailed preparation list will be emailed to you prior to your appointment.

 The longest part is filling out the paper work and going over the medical history with the thermographer!
-The scan itself usually takes 15-30 minutes depending on how many regions are being imaged.
+The thermography scan itself usually takes 10-20 minutes depending on how many regions are being imaged.